-Subile manday + le. policies form pour bignie file.
-Racyrelinerite policy directed towards broad macody academic logicalien, other vallableres spectre the come and againe agreganable alcais in the head ii) arrangements to foster economic adjustment in conditions in which the persibility of exchange rate changes will disappear at some stage.
-Since adjustment should occur, the maximun possible extent, by way of market to mechanisms should be made mechanisms, such more effective.
+(ii) arrangements to foster economic adjustment in conditions in which the possibility of adjustment through the exchange rate will gradually disappear: since adjustment should occur, to the maximun possible extent, by way of market mechanisms, such mechanisms should be made more effective.
 In the business sector this may require a stronger competition policy.
-In the labour market this would require promoting flexibility of wages and differentiated trends in labour costs according to the differences in productivity of the various regions of the Community.
+In the labour market this would require promoting the maximum flexibility of wages and differentiated trends in | labour costs according to the differences in productivity of the various regions of the Community.
 However, since even improved market mechanisms will not be sufficient to bring about adjustment, active policies will be necessary to supplement them.
-Such policies require financial resources, but have also an important qualitative dimension that may, if properly designed, significantly enhance the effectiveness of any given amount of funds made available through the Community budget.
-The program of doubling the resources of structural funds to 13 billion ECUs per year by 1992, coupled with the reorganization of Community structural policies, significantly improves the capacity of the Community to deal with this range of problems.
-However, the Committee may feel that in a more advanced stage of the process leading to the union such mechanisms should
+Such policies require financial resources, but have also an important gualitative dimension that may, if properly designed, significantly enhance the effectiveness of any given amount of funds made available through the Community budget.
+The program of doubling the resources of structural funds to ... billion ECUs per year by 1992, coupled with the reorganization of Community structural policies, significantly improves the capacity of the Community to deal with this range of problems.
+However, the Committee may feel that in a more advanced stage of the process leading to the union such mechanisms should be extended and made more effective and may wish to indicate, in this section of the Report, how this should be done, in both quantitative and qualitative terms.